 Now that we know what vent gleet is, what can you do about it?

 The first thing you want to do is isolate the hen.
-Vent gleet is usually not comminicable, but you don’t want the chicken getting dirty/reinfecting herself while you’re trying to help her.
-Isolating her in a clean area will help her get healthier faster.
+Vent gleet is usually not communicable, but you don’t want the chicken getting dirty/reinfecting herself while you’re trying to help her.
+Isolating her in a clean area outside of the chicken coop will help her get healthier faster.

 You will want to clean the vent off with warm water, using a gentle, non-irritating soap (such as an all-natural baby soap or castile soap) or just warm water if you feel that soap isn’t needed.